Dakkaron/SquareModBot/README.md

 - `postComment`: Creates a comment to the post.
 The content of the comment will be the `message`.
 - `lock`: Locks or unlocks the post. (`"value": True` means lock, `"value": False` means unlock)
+- `remove`: Removes or restores the post. (`"value": True` means remove, `"value": False means restore, `"reason"` contains the reason that is given in the modlog)